srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/18-Explore the Trust Center.md

 1. In a browser, access the [Service Trust Portal](https://servicetrust.microsoft.com/) page.

-2. Notice the **Audit Report** section.
-In this section are independent audit reports for different Microsoft Cloud services.
-If you want to try the Compliance Manager you will need to log in.
+2. Notice the **Reports, Whitepapers and Artifacts** section.
+In this section their are independent audit reports for different Microsoft Cloud services.

-    **Note:** At this time of this writing, **ISO 27001** related content is accessible via a clickable label.
-Click the label to open the page displaying ISO 27001 related content.
-If that is not available, choose another item.

-3. It may take a couple of minutes for all the audits to load.
-You will need to log in to your Microsoft account to view specific reports.
+3. Log in to your Microsoft account to view specific reports.

-4. If you have time, review any other information that is of interest to you.

-# Task 3: Access the Compliance Manager via the Service Trust Portal

- The Compliance Manager makes it easy to perform risk assessments of Microsoft's cloud services.
-Use Compliance Manager to manage your organization's compliance activities from implementation to reporting.
-1. If your browser window is still open from Task 2, proceed to Step 2.
-Otherwise, In a browser, navigate to the [Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) page.
-2. Scroll down to **Audit Reports**.
-Take a look around.

 Congratulations!
-In this walkthrough, you accessed the Trust Center, Service Trust Portal (STP), and Compliance Manager.
+In this walkthrough, you accessed the Trust Center and Service Trust Portal (STP).